Ray Animation

 Ray discovers lights in cave

-DAE Howest graduation film - full score, sound design, and mix in 8 days
+Howest DAE graduation film - full score, sound design, and mix in 8 days

 Bass & Rhythm